NethServer/ns8-mail/README.md

    `rspamd/RecipientWhiteList`.

 1. New Full Text Search (FTS) engine Flatcurve.
 Old FTS indexes are excluded from the migration.
+Refer to **Full Text Searche (FTS)** section below.

+## Full Text Search (FTS)

+The default configuration enables full-text search over mail headers and body.
+To keep the FTS index size small, only exact-word tokens are indexed by default.

+To enable complete substring searches, the indexes must be rebuilt, which significantly increases disk space usage.

+### Enable FTS substring search

+It is advisable to run this procedure outside of working hours because mailbox reindexing has high system resource demands.

+Edit the module's `state/environment` file by adding the following line:

+    DOVECOT_FLATCURVE_SUBSTRING_SEARCH=yes

+Reload the Dovecot container:

+    systemctl --user reload dovecot

+Open a shell in the Dovecot container:

+    podman exec -ti dovecot ash -l

+Calculate the size of the current FTS indexes (in MB):

+    find . -type d -name fts-flatcurve -print0 | xargs -r -0 -- du -m | awk '{ tot += $1 } ; END { print tot }'

+Remove existing `fts-flatcurve` directories:

+    find . -type d -name fts-flatcurve -exec rm -rf '{}' \;

-To massively rebuild the search indexes run the following command during system idle time:
+To rebuild the search indexes in bulk, run the following command during system idle time:

-       podman exec dovecot nice doveadm index -A -q '*'
+    nice doveadm index -A -q '*'

 ## UI translation